All Episodes

 I would have to compromise my principles, and I'm not willing to do so.

-And run and one is absolutely right because the uh and the tragedy is is that today's Americans, they will not elec a person to office with high principles.
+And Juan is absolutely right because the tragedy is that today's Americans will not elect a person to office with high principles.

-That is, what I'm saying, and it's a true tragedy of our country, that is, if if uh Thomas Jefferson, John Adams, uh James Madison, if they were running for the United States presidency today, the American people would run them out of town on the rail.
+That is, what I'm saying, and it's a true tragedy of our country, that is, if Thomas Jefferson, John Adams, James Madison, if they were running for the United States presidency today, the American people would run them out of town on the rail.

 They would tar and feather these people because the American people find their ideas offensive.

-That is the you know, when when when Madison was trying to explain to the to the American people what was in the Constitution in Federalist Paper 45, he said the powers that we gave the federal government are few and well defined and restricted mostly to external affairs.
+That is, you know, when Madison was trying to explain to the American people what was in the Constitution in Federalist Paper 45, he said, the powers that we gave the federal government are few and well-defined and restricted mostly to external affairs.

 Those left with the people and the states are indefinite and numerous.